Are Fruit and Vegetable Washes Unhealthy?

 We will cover the following on why Fruit & Veggie Washes may not be for you.

-• We'll take a look the best way to make sure your fruits and veggies are safe.
-And it's the way that has been proven to work by decades of use by organic farms.
+- We'll take a look the best way to make sure your fruits and veggies are safe.
+And the most effective method that has proven to work by decades of use by organic farms.

 OK, Lets get into the details of what the Fruit & Veggie washes aren't telling you.